Managing Pre-eclampsia – A High-Yield UKMLA/PLAB Scenario

 This article focuses on a critical question from the August 2024 PLAB 1 exam, highlighting the clinical recognition and management of pre-eclampsia.
 This condition tests your ability to differentiate between hypertensive disorders of pregnancy, a crucial skill for UKMLA, PLAB, and other medical exams.

-PLAB 1 Exam Case Scenario: A 32-year-old woman, 28 weeks pregnant with her first child, presents with severe headaches, visual disturbances, and swelling of her hands and feet.
+PLAB 1 Exam style Case Scenario: A 32-year-old woman, 28 weeks pregnant with her first child, presents with severe headaches, visual disturbances, and swelling of her hands and feet.
 Her blood pressure is 165/100 mmHg, and urinalysis shows 3+ protein.
 She has no significant past medical history.
 Which is the most likely diagnosis?

 A. Gestational hypertension